Karemelshimi/Bellabeat-Case-Study-for-Data-Analysis/README.md

 ![Calories vs Intensities](https://github.com/Karemelshimi/Bellabeat-Case-Study-for-Data-Analysis/assets/153403784/3147a8b5-5d40-4111-8110-591f83b64551)

 # Act

+After analyzing the data as you can see that fitbit can know their users habits and how active they are, how their day usualy looks like and how it organized by their activity as in light, fair, very, or just in sedentary.
+Knowing how the consumer sleeps and their habits and when they go to sleep , how much time do they take to actualy go to sleep all of this information can help them understand their user's. fitbit having this data can use it to actualy connect with their users and know them better and even help them in their daily life.
+Bellabeat should use the same information gathering methods, if bellabeat had access to same data for the users that they have they would help women by inetracting with them, telling them what they are lacking and what is best for them to improve their health and general life style, as well as connecting with them and creating strong customer bond and a great realtionship by making women trust them when they see a significant change in their life based on the recommendations that bellabeat can make for each one of them according to the user's statistics.

 ### Statistical summary of the analysis show these device usage trends :
 - The highest total steps were on sunday's and saturday's.
 - The most total steps of the week days were on tuesday's and wednesday's.